kdetry/ts-monads/README.md

-# Monad and Monadic Approach in Functional Programming
+# Monad and Monadic Approach with Typescript

 This repository has been created for self-education purposes, at least for now.